 While other secured cards may offer more flexibility with their deposit requirements, higher starting credit limits and additional value via unique perks, the Quicksilver Secured should be a terrific starting point for the average credit-builder.

 Features a low maximum credit limit to start, which could make it more difficult to keep your credit utilization — a key credit scoring factor — in check.

 As with earning, redeeming cash back with the Quicksilver Secured card is remarkably easy.
 You can get your cash back in the form of a statement credit or a check in the mail or trade it in for gift cards and online purchases.
 You can also set up automatic redemption when you reach a certain cash back balance or at a specific date each year.
-While this is not necessarily the most comprehensive list of redemption options, it should offer more than enough flexibility for most credit-builders.
+While this is not necessarily the most comprehensive list of redemption options, it should offer more than enough flexibility for most cardholders.

 Since this card earns cash back rewards, you won’t have to worry about calculating point values or weighing redemption options.
 Instead, you simply earn a percentage back of every dollar you spend.
 For example, if you use your Quicksilver Secured card to purchase $100 worth of groceries, you’ll earn $1.50 back.

 The Quicksilver Secured card starts you off with a $200 credit limit, matching your $200 security deposit.
 That’s a fairly low starting limit, even compared to unsecured credit-building cards, many of which give you at least a $300 starting limit with no deposit requirement.
-Since credit utilization — the amount of money you’ve borrowed relative to your total available credit — is a key scoring factor, such a low limit could prove troublesome for credit-builders.
+Since credit utilization — the amount of money you’ve borrowed relative to your total available credit — is a key scoring factor, such a low limit could prove troublesome at first.

 An even more compelling feature of the Quicksilver Secured card is that it gives you a chance to earn back your security deposit with responsible card use.
 If you make your card payments on time and otherwise use your card responsibly, you can get your deposit added to your account as a statement credit.

-This is similar to earning a sign-up bonus on a higher-tier rewards card, with the difference being there is no preset spending requirement or timeframe for earning the statement credit.
+This feature is similar to earning a sign-up bonus on a higher-tier rewards card, with the difference being there is no preset spending requirement or timeframe for earning the statement credit.
 If you’re looking for even more incentive to keep your thin or damaged credit file on the right path, this unique perk is a great addition.

-The Quicksilver Secured is a big help in this regard.
-You can check if you’re preapproved for the card at the Capital One website or via Bankrate’s CardMatch tool with only a “soft pull” of your credit, which has no impact on your score.
-If you are preapproved this way, you can move forward with a formal application with a bit more confidence about your odds of approval.
-Though you’ll still face a hard pull when you hit apply and your score will still temporarily take a minor dip, you’ll at least have a good chance of coming out with a new card.
+When you’re looking for a credit card with a limited credit history or poor credit, it can be tough to know which options are worth an application.
+You can check if you’re preapproved for the card at the Capital One website or via Bankrate’s CardMatch tool with only a soft credit check, which has no impact on your score.
+If you are preapproved this way, you can move forward with a formal application with more confidence about your odds of approval.
+Though you’ll still face a hard pull when you apply and your score will temporarily take a minor dip, you’ll at least have a good chance of coming out with a new card.